Nevermind: Spencer Elden lawsuits

-Release
+Release and sales

 Nevermind was released on September 24, 1991.
-American record stores received an initial shipment of 46,251 copies, while 35,000 copies were shipped in the United Kingdom, where Nirvana's first album Bleach had been successful.
+American record stores received an initial shipment of 46,251 copies, while 35,000 copies were shipped in the United Kingdom, where Bleach had been successful.
 The lead single "Smells Like Teen Spirit" had been released on September 10 with the intention of building a base among alternative rock fans, while the next single "Come as You Are" would possibly garner more attention.
 Days before the release date, the band began a short American tour in support of the album.
 Geffen hoped that Nevermind would sell around 250,000 copies, matching sales of Sonic Youth's Geffen debut Goo.
 The most optimistic estimate was that Nevermind could be certified gold (500,000 copies sold) by September 1992.

-Nevermind debuted on the Billboard 200 at number 144.
+Nevermind debuted at number 144 on the Billboard 200.
 Geffen shipped about half of the initial U.S. pressing to the American Northwest, where it sold out quickly and was unavailable for days.
 Geffen put production of all other albums on hold to fulfill demand in the region.
-Over the next few months, sales increased significantly as "Smells Like Teen Spirit" unexpectedly became more and more popular.
-The song's video had received a world premiere on MTV's late-night alternative show 120 Minutes, and soon proved so popular that the channel began playing it during the day.
-"Smells Like Teen Spirit" reached number six on the US Billboard Hot 100.
+Over the next few months, sales increased significantly as "Smells Like Teen Spirit" unexpectedly increased in popularity.
+The song's video had received a world premiere on MTV's late-night alternative show 120 Minutes, and soon became popular enough for the network to start broadcasting it during the daytime.
+"Smells Like Teen Spirit" reached number 6 on the US Billboard Hot 100.
 The album was soon certified gold, but the band was relatively uninterested.
 Novoselic recalled, "Yeah I was happy about it.
 It was pretty cool.
 It was kind of neat.
 But I don't give a shit about some kind of achievement like that.
 It's cool—I guess."